 A technique for using your dreams to solve problems

-Deirdre Barrett has provided some guidelines, so you can try the following technique:
+Deirdre Barrett describes the following technique:

 - Review the problem for a few minutes just before going to bed.